hindermath/Builder/README.md

-# A Builder design pattern in DELPHI
+# A simple Builder design pattern in DELPHI